Wizz1337/DiscordVoiceMessage/README.md

 # DiscordVoiceMessage
 Sends .ogg files using the discord voice message feature

-* only works on dm's and channels where "Send Voice Messages" was enabled
+* only works on dm and channels where "Send Voice Messages" was enabled
 * only works for ogg audio files, use a convertor : https://convertio.co/mp3-ogg/

 # Requirements